genesith/YAMT-blog/_posts/2024-10-29-Tokenization_matters.md

 It's become a [fairly mainstream idea](https://youtu.be/zduSFxRajkE?t=6711) that many model errors can be blamed on tokenization.
 More modern examples can include the "9.11 is larger than 9.9" and "there are 2 r's in strawberry".
 I'm not so sure about this view.
 I think that for every scenario where a model failure can be attributed to bad tokenization, there's hundreds of scenarios where they succeed *despite* bad tokenization.

-But the influence of tokenization is very real, and quite\b\b\b\b\b possibly underappreciated.
+But the influence of tokenization is very real, and possibly underappreciated.
 I noticed a common frustration across multiple works that is quite evident from their titles.
 [Tokenization Matters:...](https://aclanthology.org/2024.findings-naacl.113/), [Tokenization counts:...](https://arxiv.org/abs/2402.14903), [Tokenization Matters!...](https://arxiv.org/abs/2405.17067), and of course [wHy DoNt YoU jUsT uSe ThE lLaMa ToKeNiZeR??](https://huggingface.co/blog/catherinearnett/dangers-of-tokenizer-recycling).
 Clearly, many believe the effects of tokenization is being overlooked.
 I tend to agree!
 As model training runs become more and more extravagant, we should be paying attention to how the tokenizer shapes the model.